 If your trailer is stolen, keeping the right documentation and records in your files will help law-enforcement officials track it down.

 Take photos of your trailer from all sides, so you can show police what your trailer looks like and make lost-trailer flyers.
-(See "If Your Trailer is Stolen" on page 48.)
 Record and keep handy a complete description of your trailer's model number, along with details on the type of windows, ramp, and interior.

 Your trailer's vehicle identification number (VIN) is an important piece of information; you'll find it on your trailer-registration card.
 Keep this card on your person or in your saddlebags when you are on a trail ride, along with a photo of your trailer.
 That way if your trailer is stolen, you'll not only prevent thieves from having the registration card, but you'll also have the necessary information ready to immediately provide to police.